robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 $(x \in A$ and $y \in B)$ or else $(x \in C$ and $y \in D) \hspace 2em \text{iff}$
 $(x, y) \in A \times B,$ or $(x, y) \in C \times D \hspace 2em \text{iff}$
 $(x, y) \in(A \times B) \cup(C \times D)=R$

+### MIT OCW 6.042J Mathematics for Computer Science  Fall 2005 In-Class Problems Week 1 Problem 1

+Identify exactly where the bugs are in each of the following bogus proofs.

 ### MIT OCW 6.042J Mathematics for Computer Science Fall 2015  Problem Set 1 Problem 1